RobinHerzig/medical-challenge/readme.md

 ## Feedback:

 Thanks for this challenge, I enjoyed it a lot.
-If you have any questions or comments, don't hesitate to contact me.
+If you have any questions or comments, please don't hesitate to contact me.

+Author: Robin Herzig